 Keep in mind that any withdrawals are taxed as ordinary income and, if taken prior to age 59 1/2, may be subject to an additional 10% early withdrawal tax.

 Your employer may require you to be in the plan for a certain amount of time to receive 100% of the company match.
 This is called vesting.
 If you leave the company before you are fully vested, you may receive only a portion, but not the entire company match.

 Contributing the maximum

 You may be eligible to contribute the maximum amount which is limited by tax law.
 The current contribution limits are available at https://www.IRS.gov.

-If you're 50 or older, you can make additional contributions to your company retirement plan.
-This is often referred to as “catch-up contributions.”
-Current catch-up contribution limits are available through the IRS website.
+If you're are age 50 or older, you may be eligible to make additional contributions to your retirement account.
+These are often called “catch-up” contributions.
+Catch-up contribution limits are also available at the https://www.IRS.gov.

 If you’ve hit your 401(k) contribution limit and would still like to save more for retirement, you can invest in an individual retirement account.
 Choose from a Roth IRA (tax-deferred) or a traditional IRA (pre-tax).